FeatureBaseDB/www/content/blog/writing-a-custom-handler-for-goldengate.md

 ##### Creating Oracle GoldenGate Images

-We need to crate two Oracle GoldenGate images:
+We need to create two Oracle GoldenGate images:
 * Oracle GoldenGate 18 for the `extract` container.
 * Oracle GoldenGate for BigData image for the `replicat` container.